-Over the past few years there have been a number of changes and updates regarding the reporting rules for the mysterious 1099-Misc Forms.
+Over the past few years, there have been a number of changes and updates regarding the reporting rules for the mysterious 1099 Forms.
 I say “mysterious” because many business owners simply guess as to what the rules are and oftentimes get exasperated and just give up choosing to file nothing at all.
-This can be a dangerous result as the penalties can add up quickly.
+This can be a very dangerous move and result in penalties that can add up very quickly.

-First, the general rule is that business owners must issue a Form 1099-MISC to each person to whom you have paid at least $600 in rents, services (including parts and materials), prizes and awards, or other income payments.
+The “general rule” is that business owners must issue a Form 1099-NEC to each person to whom they have paid at least $600 in rents, services (including parts and materials), prizes and awards, or other income payments.
 You don’t need to issue 1099s for payment made for personal purposes.
-You are required to issue 1099 MISC reports only for payments you made in the course of your trade or business.
+You are required to issue 1099-NEC reports only for payments you made in the course of your trade or business.

-- Who are you required to send a Form 1099?
-You are required to send Form 1099 to vendors or sub-contractors during the normal course of business you paid more than $600, and that includes any individual, partnership, Limited Liability Company (LLC), Limited Partnership (LP), or Estate.
+- Who are you required to send a Form 1099-NEC?
+You are required to send Form 1099-NEC to vendors or sub-contractors during the normal course of business you paid more than $600, and that includes any individual, partnership, Limited Liability Company (LLC), Limited Partnership (LP), or Estate.

 - Who are considered Vendors or Sub-Contractors?
-Essentially, this is a person or company you have paid for services that isn’t your employee.
+Essentially, this is a person or company you have paid for services that aren’t an employee.

 - What are the exceptions?
-The list is fairly lengthy, but the most common is that you don’t need to send a 1099 to:
+The list is fairly lengthy, but the most common is that you don’t need to send a 1099-NEC to:

 - Vendors operating as S or C-Corporations (you’ll find their status out when you get a W-9…see below)

 - LLCs or partnerships (ONLY if they are taxed as an S or C-Corp…again see the W-9 below)